 I’d like to get faster (nothing crazy) but my body isn’t as speedy as it used to be, so I’ve put some strategies in place to help improve my speed.

-Here are the methods I have been using to improve my 5km run time.
+Here are the methods I have been using to get faster.

 1. Heart Rate Training Zones

 Recently I’ve been using heart rate training zones.
-I set my fitness watch to display the percentage of my maximum heart rate during my run.
+I set my fitness watch to display the percentage of my maximum heart rate during all training.

-I got this training tip from my mate Duncan Roy who trains like a beast on an indoor rowing machine and is really strict about working in specific heart rate zones to improve performance.
+I got this tip from my mate Duncan Roy who trains like a beast on an indoor rowing machine.
+He is really strict about working in specific heart rate zones to improve performance.